List of birds of the Faroe Islands

-The Faroe Islands 358 species of bird have been recorded.
-There are about 40 common breeding birds, including the seabirds fulmar (600,000 pairs), puffin (550,000 pairs), storm petrel (250,000 pairs), black-legged kittiwake (230,000 pairs), guillemot (175,000 pairs), Manx shearwater (25,000 pairs).
+This is a list of bird species confirmed in the Faroe Islands; a total of 358 species have been recorded.
+There are about 40 common breeding birds, including the seabirds northern fulmar (600,000 pairs), Atlantic puffin (550,000 pairs), European storm petrel (250,000 pairs), black-legged kittiwake (230,000 pairs), common guillemot (175,000 pairs), Manx shearwater (25,000 pairs).

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (English and scientific names) are those of the Danish Faroese official bird list, 2022 edition, which follows the IOC World Bird List.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Accidental species are included in the total species count for the Faroe Islands.

+Bird species admitted to the Faroese List are included in the following categories A, B or C, with the same definitions as the British and other Western Palaearctic bird lists: